lit/lit/packages/labs/ssr/README.md

 ## Client usage

-### Hydrating lit templates
+### Hydrating Lit templates

-"Hydration" is the process of having lit re-associate the expressions of a lit template with the nodes they should update in the DOM.
-In order to "hydrate" lit templates, the `hydrate` method from the `experimental-hydrate` module is provided in the `lit` package.
-Prior to updating a server-rendered container using `render`, you should first call `hydrate` on that container using the same template and data that was used to render on the server:
+"Hydration" is the process of re-associating expressions in a template with the nodes they should update in the DOM.
+Hydration is performed by the `hydrate()` function from the `lit/experimental-hydrate.js` module.

+Prior to updating a server-rendered container using `render()`, you must first call `hydrate()` on that container using the same template and data that was used to render on the server:

 ```js
 import {myTemplate} from './my-template.js';